 Many local businesses recognize that a strong, vibrant library is one thread that holds together the fabric of our community.
 They value a strong, vibrant library and donate generously.
 We suggest that your business consider playing a role in sustaining this community resource.

 The Library looks for ways to involve business in events/programs through sponsorship and in-kind support.
 Sponsors can be acknowledged in event signage and promotion.
 The Library’s Summer Reading Program events are a good way for local business to reach a wide audience.
+We also have Corporate Sponsorship available for our annual Ramp Dinner, typically held each April.

 Many employers match their employees’ gifts to non-profit institutions.
 Some companies will match the gifts of employee spouses and retirees as well.
 This is a simple way of doubling the value of your donation.
 To find out if your company has a matching gift program contact your Human Resources Department.